 At the interval specified in the service schedule, inspect and clean or replace the air cleaner element.
 Clean the element more frequently in dirty, dusty conditions.
 Check the element for accumulated oil or dirt that could cause poor performance.
-Replace a damaged air cleaner element.
-Follow the procedure described below
+Replace the air cleaner element if damaged.
+Follow the procedure described below.